 What is Broad Spectrum CBD?

 Now, let’s move on to broad spectrum CBD.
 Its name may be a little confusing, as it sounds very similar to full spectrum, but it’s different in a few key ways.
 Broad spectrum CBD is CBD that has been extracted from the cannabis plant with all of the other compounds from the plant except for THC.
 That means it contains terpenes, essential oils, and other cannabinoids from the plant.
-This should not result in psychoactive effects, but there is still more research to be done.
+This should not result in intoxicating effects, but there is still more research to be done.
 And because there is no THC in broad spectrum CBD, it shouldn’t show up on a drug test.

 This might sound like a great place to start, but there are some drawbacks.
 For example, other cannabinoids besides THC and CBD may be introduced, and there is little to no data on their possible benefits or negative effects.

 What is CBD Isolate?

 Last but not least, let’s talk a little bit about CBD isolate.
 CBD isolate is the purest form of CBD, and it’s exactly what it sounds like: CBD that is isolated from other parts of the cannabis plant.
 It’s extracted from the plant with no other compounds or cannabinoids.
 That means there are no terpenes or essential oils in it.
 It also contains no THC, so it does not cause intoxicating side effects, and it will not show up on a drug test.
 It’s simply pure CBD.
 Of course, it’s important to remember that also means that you do not get the full benefits of the essential oils that are part of broad spectrum CBD.

 Nature’s Ultra CBD

 Now that you know the differences between full spectrum CBD, broad spectrum CBD, and CBD isolate, you’re probably wondering what kind of CBD we use to create our products here at Nature’s Ultra.
 We use a combination of CBD isolate and Young Living essential oils to create our own smart spectrum CBD.
 This allows us to develop products that have the purest form of CBD possible with 0.0% THC, while also offering the incredible health benefits of Young Living essential oils.